Islam in Zanzibar

 Islam is the most prominent religion on the semi-autonomous Zanzibar archipelago and could be considered the Islamic center in the United Republic of Tanzania.
-Around 99% of the population in the islands are Muslim, with two-thirds being Sunni Muslim and a minority Ibadi, Ismaili and Twelver Shia.
+Around 99% of the population in the islands are Muslim, with two-thirds being Sunni Muslim and a minority, Isma'ili and Twelver Shia.
 Islam has a long presence on the islands, with archeological findings dating back to the 10th century, and has been an intrinsic part in shaping mercantile and maritime Swahili culture in Zanzibar as well as along the East African coast.

 History of Islam in Zanzibar

 Origins

 Archeological findings suggest that Islam has been present in the Zanzibar archipelago for more than a millennium.
-Of the oldest archeological findings are large Friday mosque in Ras Mkumbuu, which has been dated back to the 10th Century, and Kufic inscriptions on the mosque in Kizimkazi dated at A.D.
+Of the oldest archeological findings are large Friday mosque in Ras Mkumbuu, which has been dated back to the 10th century, and Kufic inscriptions on the mosque in Kizimkazi dated at A.D.
 1106.
 There are different historical accounts on how Islam was introduced along the East African coast, the Zanzibar archipelago included.
 Some suggesting that Islam was brought through Arab traders from the southern part of the Arabic peninsula, others consider the spread was initiated by groups of Zaidites from Ethiopia and Somalia, and a third group suggest that Islam came via Persia.
 Despite these different trajectories Islam has worked as unifying force, through which a mercantile, cosmopolitan and urban Swahili culture was formed in relation to the African hinterlands.